CESNET/etlog/doc/notes.md

 ### Network setup

-Application is running by unprivileged user, so he can not use standard http and https port.
+Application is running by unprivileged user, so he can not use standard http and https ports.
 Instead port 8080 is used.
 Apache webserver is in front of application web server.
 Apache proxies all incoming request to the application web server.
 Automatic redirection from port 80 to port 443 is handled by apache.